Like every other lame spell you people try, it didn't work. I've pretty much concluded that magic sucks.

 - There's a group of people in Tales of Innocence that have the supernatural ability to seal Devic Artes (which are a totally different thing than magic).

 - Fenris from Dragon Age II despises all magic users, since he was enslaved and turned into a living weapon by mages in Tevinter.
+Though he can come to have genuine respect for a Mage Hawke for his/her ability to control his/her powers and temptations.
+In the final act he states that Hawke is a strong mage who does not need the supervision of the Circle.

 - Carver is a lesser case, with most of his resentment coming from having been born into a family with two or more Mages in it, though he can eventually get over this later in the game.
 It's worth noting that Carver's main issue seems to be more with Magic itself, due to all the trouble it causes, rather than any particular dislike for Mages themselves.
 Should he become a Templar, he's one of the more tolerant members of the Order and even defies Meredith when she calls for Hawke's execution.